JustTanwa/netsuite-mcp-custom-tool/README.md

 2. Environtment variables on the `mcp.json` file was something that I wanted to store outside of the file as a `.env` file but this file was not accessible in the `mcp.json` during launch.
 I tried to use property `envFile` but this was apprently only used after the MCP server has started so that you can load the content of `.env` into the MCP server environment.
 This means that you have to paste the access token in the `mcp.json` file, so I removed it when I pushed to github.

 3. Custom Tool not found was an issue that I ran into when deploying the example tools, it looks a couple hours trying to figure out why the tool wasn't visible in `tools/list` message to the MCP server even though the SDF said it was successfully deployed.
 Turns out the issue was a typo, I only found this by comparing MCP Sample Tools' files so glad that NetSuite shared the source files for that SuiteApp.
+To deploy tools, you need to set XML property `exposeto3rdpartyagents` to `T`, since the typo was "exposeto3rdpartyagent", the custom tool I created was never deployed.

 ## Credits